 - Income – including any from additional property rentals etc

 Even though finances aren’t always split equally, it’s usually the starting point when working out who should have what.
 From there, the individual circumstances are taken into account.
-Splitting finances will always be more straightforward if both parties agree to the divorce and if the on-going relationship is not bitter, if there’s not children involved (or if there are, that they are grown up and financially dependent), if one of you isn’t financially dependent on the other and if you agree how your property and pensions should be split.
+Splitting finances will always be more straightforward if both parties agree to the divorce, if the ongoing relationship is not bitter, if there are no children involved (or if there are, that they are grown up and financially dependent), if one of you isn’t financially dependent on the other and if you agree how your property and pensions should be split.

 A family home is often the most valuable asset within a marriage – not only financially but emotionally too.
-There’s a few different options when dividing a house within a divorce:
+There are a few different options when dividing a house within a divorce:

 - Sell and share – both parties move out of the matrimonial home and split the sale proceeds between them in an agreed way